EdgeVLM-Labs/mobile-videogpt-adaptation/README.md

 ## :rocket: News
-- **2-7-2025**: Deployed Mobile-VideoGPT and LLaVa-One-Vision 0.5B on Jetson Orin Nano.
-Mobile-VideoGPT achieves >2× faster throughput than LLaVa-One-Vision-0.5B. :fire::fire:
+- **02-7-2025**: Deployed Mobile-VideoGPT-0.5B and LLaVa-One-Vision-0.5B on Jetson Orin Nano.
+📈 Mobile-VideoGPT achieved 7.3 tokens/sec, more than 2× faster than LLaVa-One-Vision (3.4 tokens/sec).
+Mobile-VideoGPT is optimized for efficient on-device video understanding.   :fire::fire:
 - **28-3-2025**: Mobile-VideoGPT paper, model checkpoints, training and evaluation codes are released. :fire::fire:
 ---